Local government in New Jersey: Special charter

-New Jersey municipalities are not required to be governed by the its type, by the Walsh Act, the 1923 Municipal Manager Law or the four forms of the Optional Municipal Charter Law (Faulkner Act).
+New Jersey municipalities are not required to be governed by the Walsh Act, the 1923 Municipal Manager Law or the four forms of the Optional Municipal Charter Law (Faulkner Act).
 A community that finds all optional forms unsuitable may request a special charter from the state legislature.
 Such a charter, unique to this municipality, allows its government to be tailor-made to its needs.

 Changing a form of government

 A Charter Study Commission is one of two options available to residents of New Jersey to pursue a change in their form of government.
 The other option is a direct petition.
 The charter study commission approach is only available under the Faulkner Act.

 A charter study commission can be formed by a vote of the governing body.
 Alternatively, a ballot question to form a charter study commission can be performed through a petition or by the existing municipal governing body enacting an ordinance to form a commission.
 Voters simultaneously vote yes / no to form a commission and also vote to select its members (if it passes), with the top five candidates becoming the members of the commission.